-1.1 The application is presented to Strategic Planning Committee as it represents a departure from the development plan as part of the site is on land allocated as Provisional Open Land within the Kirklees UDP.
+1.3 The application is presented to Strategic Planning Committee as it represents a departure from the development plan as part of the site is on land allocated as Provisional Open Land and part of the site is within the Green Belt within the Kirklees UDP.
 Additionally the proposal involves residential development of more than 60 units.